divine-ray/Servilia/Structure/TO-DO/Ye' Good Olde TODO.md

 ##### Constructs
 throw golems and other constructs into placces, they're neat
 ##### Mother,
- the trees are calling for my names; they whisper that i am wanted back home.
+ the trees (ninth forest subarea) are calling for my names; they whisper that i am wanted back home.
 ##### Wizards off the Coast
  as group of mages who are extremely selfish and greedy (as to nudge at the makers of D&D) SHADOW WIZARD MONEY GANG